ghaiklor/sails-service-pusher/README.md

         body: req.param('body') || 'Hello from sails-service-pusher'
       })
       .then(res.ok)
-      .catch(res.serverError);
+      .catch(res.negotiate);
   }
 };
 ```

 ## Configuration

-When you instantiate new instance via `PusherService.create()` you can provide configuration object with 3 keys:
+When you instantiate new instance via `PusherService()` you can provide configuration object with 3 keys:

 - `config.device` - {Array} Device tokens that should get notification (will be merged with another devices in `send()`)
 - `config.provider` - {Object} Options that will go to each of SDKs ([APN](https://github.com/argon/node-apn/blob/master/doc/connection.markdown#apnconnectionoptions), [GCM](https://github.com/ToothlessGear/node-gcm#example-application))